 NATIONAL PICK STRAWBERRIES DAY HISTORY

-National Day Calendar continues picking through information to find the source of National Pick Strawberries Day.
+Until we find the origins of this day, National Day Calendar will continue to pick through information to find the source of National Pick Strawberries Day.